Music: MFCC on Pixabay

 CJ Boxhill, Multimedia

-Boxhill is a current member of the Spirit of McIntosh Marching Band, he serves a leadership role as percussion logistics in the band.
-He also serves as the Vice President of the Skills USA club.
+Boxhill is a current member of the Spirit of Mcintosh Marching Band, he serves a leadership role as percussion leader in the band.
+He also served as the Vice President of the Skills USA club.
 Boxhill has won two Rookie Of The Year awards and also two Student Choice awards.
 Boxhill made silver academic recognition these past two years.
-He is also a McIntosh ambassador.
-Boxhill has been working at Chick-Fil-A for the past six months and serves as a team member there.
+He is also a Mcintosh ambassador.
+Boxhill is also involved in the Tech crew for Mcintosh Theater.
+Boxhill has been working at Carrabba’s Italian Grill for the past seven months and serves as a certified trainer there.

-When Boxhill is not working or at school he enjoys playing video games or hanging out with his friends.
-He is very interested in politics and law.
+When Boxhill is not working or at school he enjoys playing video games, hanging out with his friends, or learning new music.
+Boxhill is very interested in politics and law.
 Boxhill is the last of his family to attend McIntosh High School, his sister Davian and Cousins Katrina and Chris have all attended McIntosh.
 One of his biggest goals in life is to be elected as a future President of the United States.

 Grace Lovejoy, Editor-in-Chief

-Grace Lovejoy is serving as the Editor-In-Chief for 2024-2025 school year.
-Lovejoy has been on staff for three years now and served as the Features Editor last year.
+Grace Lovejoy is serving as the Editor-In-Chief for the 2025-2026 school year.
+This year Lovejoy is a senior and this is her fourth year on the Trail staff.
+Last year, Lovejoy and other editors traveled to Philadelphia for the National Scholastic Press Association’s Fall Convention.
 Lovejoy has won 3 Best of SNO pieces, including her first piece “Collision course: teens and golf cart accidents in Peachtree City” which was the first for the Trail.

 Lovejoy is eager to meet the new staff and have another successful year on the Trail.

 Plitt also enjoys volunteering at places such as the Midwest Food Bank or Royal Animal Refuge.
 Although when she gets a chance away from her usual activities, Plitt is also part of colorguard in the McIntosh Marching Band.
-She specializes in flag currently but hopes to expand her skills to rifle and sabre.
+She currently spins both flag and rifle.

 Jozlynn Smith, Staff

-Jozlynn Smith is a new student at McIntosh.
-She is a freshman and is also serving her first year on the Trail Staff.
+Smith is a two year veteran on the McIntosh Trail.
+She is a sophomore and is also serving her first year on the McIntosh varsity cheer squad.
 She wants to focus on getting the truth out for others to read and relate to.
 Smith wants her stories to give people the enlightenment of their peers, and give people the spotlight they deserve.
-Smith believes that everyone is a story, and has thought-provoking things about them.
+Smith believes that everyone is a story.

 In 2023, Smith joined an international writing competition and came in the top 10 of all the people in her state.
 She wrote an outstanding essay, giving an insight of the book she was assigned.
 Placing in the top 10 in her state, Smith received an award that is hung up where everyone can see at her grandparents house.
-Smith also received a first place for an art piece she had put in her local art show.
+Smith has recently received a Best of SNO for her story Deer Season.

 Camilla O’Connell, Photo Editor